microsoft/semantic-kernel/samples/apps/chat-summary-webapp-react/README.md

    and/or `yarn start` from the command line.
 4. A browser will automatically open, otherwise you can navigate to `http://localhost:3000` to use the sample.

+> Working with Secrets: [KernelHttpServer's Readme](../../dotnet/KernelHttpServer/README.md#Working-with-Secrets) has a note on safely working with keys and other secrets.

 ## About the Simple Chat Summary Sample

 The Simple Chat Summary sample allows you to see the power of semantic functions used in a chat.